tanveerkarim/Banneker2018/README.md

 # Banneker2018
-Notes and Tutorials for Celestial Coordinate System Lectures
+Notes and Tutorials for the Celestial Coordinate System & Telescope Lectures for the Summer 2018 Banneker & Aztlan Insitute, Harvard University.